 Here’s a list of the biggest general ones that you need to be listed in:

 - Yellow Pages

-Reviews from customers, clients or patients can be very helpful.
-For one thing, they add legitimacy to your citations and the more positive ones you have the more likely you are to be listed prominently in local search results.
-For another thing, if you have a lot of stars and many excellent reviews, people reading your review will be more likely to click over to your website or call you.
+Reviews from customers, clients, or patients can be very helpful.
+For one thing, they add legitimacy to your citations.
+So the more positive ones you have the more likely you are to be listed prominently in local search results.
+There’s also another thing.
+If you have a lot of stars and many excellent reviews, people reading your review will be more likely to click over to your website or call you.